Yorkshires terriers are a hearty breed.

 - Troubled breathing

-Diagnosis and Treatment
+Diagnosis And Treatment

-For the diagnosis part of this disease, the veterinarian performs examination as well as X-ray.
-The treatment is however very gradual as it needs to be done step by step.
+For the diagnosis part of a Yorkie tracheal collapse, the veterinarian performs an examination and takes an X-ray.
+The treatment is very gradual.
+It needs to be done step by step.

-This knee dislocation disorder is a birth defect that leads to improper development of the tissues and tendons that are found all around the kneecap.
-This, in turn, makes the kneecap unstable.
+This knee dislocation disorder is a birth defect that results in improper development of the tissues and tendons around the kneecap.
+This makes the kneecap unstable.

-Common Signs of Luxating Patella
+Common Signs Of Luxating Patella